Berea College offers a high-quality liberal arts education to students who have great promise but limited economic resources.

 - 140 beautifully landscaped acres on central campus.

-- A residential campus with 14 residence halls and 2 specialty houses, plus 50 family housing apartments, accommodating about 88% of students on campus.
+- A residential campus with 14 dormitories, 2 specialty houses and 50 family housing apartments, accommodating about 88% of students on campus.

 - Berea College Ecovillage student family housing complex, including a state-of-the-art child care center for 120 children.
 The Ecovillage models sustainable living with ecological design elements to vastly reduce energy and water usage, and to model sustainable living.